You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 See drug price trends for DUEXIS.

 The generic ingredient in DUEXIS is famotidine; ibuprofen.
 There are eighteen drug master file entries for this API.
-Fifteen suppliers are listed for this generic product.
+Sixteen suppliers are listed for this generic product.
 Additional details are available on the famotidine; ibuprofen profile page.

 When can RASUVO (methotrexate) generic drug versions launch?